Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Unsteady numerical results

 \subsubsection{WWS initial condition}

 The first simulation was initiated with the WWS integral curve described in the previous paragraph and seen in figure \ref{fig:wave_profiles_--+:t=0}.
-The exact WWS solution was imposed on the domain at $t = 0$, then was numerically evolved through time.
-This solution can be achieved naturally with an under-driven piston, similarly to the single CJ point, piston-initiated detonation seen in figure \ref{fig:piston_wave_profiles_piston:t=25.6311}.
+The exact WWS solution was imposed on the domain at $t = 0$ then evolved through time.
+This solution can be achieved naturally with an under-driven piston, as demonstrated by the single CJ point, piston-initiated detonation seen in figure \ref{fig:piston_wave_profiles_piston:t=25.6311}, and behaves much in the same way.
 Following initiation, a disturbance travels rearwards (figure \ref{fig:wave_profiles_--+:t=11.8494}) from the valley at the boundary between zones 2 and 3.
 A shock forms at point B following the arrival of the disturbance (figure \ref{fig:wave_profiles_--+:t=44.0282}).
 The shock travels faster than sonic point A, and eventually catches up to it and the front.
-During this transit, the detonation is slightly under-driven, while the final result is slightly over-driven and has a single sonic point at B, appearing qualitatively similar to case $D=D_{\mathrm{B}}$ in figure \ref{fig:Steady_state_1_CJ_point}.
+During this transit, the detonation is slightly under-driven, while the final result is slightly over-driven and has a single sonic point at B (figure \ref{fig:wave_profiles_--+:end}), appearing qualitatively similar to case $D=D_{\mathrm{B}}$ in figure \ref{fig:Steady_state_1_CJ_point}.

 The unsteady simulation can also be visualized using the characteristic diagram in figure \ref{fig:characteristics_--+}.
-Recall that the model only admits the forward-facing family of characteristics (in the absolute frame of reference).
-This family of characteristics is shown in figure \ref{fig:characteristics_--+} in the CJ detonation frame of reference.
-Characteristics outside the detonation's domain of influence (\textit{i.e.} to the right of the front) are omitted.
-Two quasi-steady runs of diverging characteristics are initially seen at points A and B. The internal shock, where characteristics of the same family interesect which results in a two-valued discontinuity, form at early times $t<50$ and reach the detonation front between $t=400$ and $t=450$.
-The right-most characteristic, the detonation front, initially slopes slightly towards the left, showing it is slightly under-driven, but then slopes to the right when the internal shock reaches the front and it becomes over-driven.
+Two quasi-steady runs of diverging characteristics are initially seen at points A and B. The internal shock forms early on ($t<50$) and reaches the detonation front between $t=400$ and $t=450$.
+The detonation front is initially slightly under-driven and slopes slightly towards the left, but then slopes to the right as it becomes over-driven when the internal shock reaches the front.